sydney city guide

 Photo anticopyright RJ Sullivan

-MORISSET HAS A mixed reputation.
-Older Australians might associate it negatively with the mental hospital that they have there, which later became popular with tourists and new Australians for the wild kangaroos that can be found on its grounds.
+MORISSET HAS a rather curious reputation.
+While local Australians might associate it negatively with the mental institute which opened here in 1909, it later became popular with foreign visitors for the wild kangaroos that can be found on its grounds.
 Nanny State had the last say, and the hospital was shut off with gated bridges to stop the punters from getting in.
 More fool Nan.
-As I previously mentioned, for close to 10 years I was held under virtual house arrest at my parents' property at Lake Haven, on Budgewoi Lake.
+As I previously mentioned, for close to 10 years I was held under virtual house arrest at my parents' property south at Lake Haven, on Budgewoi Lake.
 Even though Morisset was only 20km or so distant, I found it almost impossible to visit.
-In 2013 I had got the train which connects Wyong and Newcastle, and disembarked at Morisset.
-I sloshed around in the rain, looking for the temple.
-I was hoping it would something like Nan Tien Temple, in the Illawarra, but it Is fairly basic in comparison.
+In 2013 I had bravely caught the train which connects Wyong and Newcastle, and disembarked at Morisset.
+I sloshed around in the mud and rain, looking for a Buddhist temple which supposedly existed here.
+I was hoping it would be something like Nan Tien Temple, in the Illawarra, but it was actually fairly basic in comparison.

 Photo anticopyright RJ Sullivan

-A lot of tourists used to come to visit the kangaroos at Morisset Park, which congregate in huge mobs in the grounds of the Morisset Psychiatric Hospital.
-Unfortunately, the authorities put a stop to this caper by sealing off all access roads to the facility, as I discovered when I eventually returned here in 2022/23.
+It took nearly 10 years before my agoraphobia had recovered sufficiently enough to allow me to return to Morisset, but this time I had my heart set on finding the kangaroos which were said to congregate in huge mobs in the grounds of the Psychiatric Hospital.
+As it turned out, this was a rather futile gesture, as the authorities had discretely put a stop to this unauthorized caper by sealing off all access roads to the facility.
 It is a pity because the hospital is interesting in its own right.
-There is also reputed to a haunted ruins in the vicinity, with the rather ominous name of "Hospital for the Criminally Insane".
-Wouldn't it be better to capitalize on your assets when it comes to tourism, rather than shutting the whole game down?
+There is also reputed to a haunted ruins in the vicinity, with the rather ominous name of "Hospital for the Criminally Insane", and a cemetery containing unmarked graves.
+It made me wonder: Wouldn't it be better to capitalize on your assets when it comes to tourism, rather than shutting the whole game down?

 Photo anticopyright RJ Sullivan